 It’s quickly becoming a London icon and popular place to visit, especially for the incredible views from its 72nd floor open-air platform.
 There is an enclosed viewing platform on level 69 as well.

 The Shard View is an expensive thing to do in London, but the 244m high sweeping London views make it worthwhile.
-You get a fantastic perspective of the River Thames snaking through the city east to west.
+You get a fantastic perspective of the River Thames snaking through the city of London from east to west.

 Aim for about an hour before sunset, so you can experience the dusk golden light views, sunset panoramic views, and nighttime views when those London lights sparkle.

 Want to experience 5-star luxury with these views?
 The Shangri La Hotel is located on Level 34 of the Shard.
-Each room has floor-to-ceiling windows providing spectacular views of the city, and maintains the theme of Oriental elegance found throughout the hotel.
+Each room has floor-to-ceiling windows providing spectacular views of the city and maintaining the theme of Oriental elegance found throughout the hotel.
 Check availability and book your stay here.

 I wish we spent more time exploring Soho.
 Every time we walked through this neighborhood I felt its magnetic bohemian vibe.

-This gallery and store showcases the graphic art of the Harry Potter and Fantastic Beasts films, all of which was exclusively designed by Miraphora Mina and Eduardo Lima.
+This gallery and store showcase the graphic art of the Harry Potter and Fantastic Beasts films, all of which was exclusively designed by Miraphora Mina and Eduardo Lima.